The Prime Geodesic Theorem for $\mathrm{PSL}_{2}(\mathbb{Z}[i])$ and Spectral Exponential Sums: Introduction

-where the implicit constant does not depend on $T$. \end{theorem} The asymptotic formula~\eqref{Fujii-analogue} naturally makes us believe that the expected bound $E_{\Gamma}(X) \ll X^{3/2+\epsilon}$ may hold, and is the three dimensional analogue (with generalisation) of the result of Fujii~\cite{Fujii1984} and Laaksonen~\cite[Appendix]{PetridisRisager2017}\footnote{An astute reader may ask which result gives asymptotic formul{\ae} of better quality.
-As a matter of fact, original identities of Fujii entirely cover the result of Laaksonen, because both the sine and cosine kernels are successfully handled in~\cite{Fujii1984} through a rather antique method.}.
-Theorem~\ref{Laaksonen-analogue} can indeed be extended to any cofinite subgroup $\Gamma \subset \PSL_{2}(\C)$ as later produced in Theorem~\ref{cofinite}.
-The oscillatory term in~\eqref{Fujii-analogue} with an amplitude of order $T^{2}$ stems from the identity motion in the Selberg trace formula, more precisely, from the main term in the Weyl law.
-Theorem~\ref{Laaksonen-analogue} means that we can utilise $S(T, X)$ as a roundabout way of detecting pseudoprimes.
-We also observe somewhat surprisingly that $S(T, X)$ has a \textit{peak} of order $T$ whenever $X$ is a power of a norm of a primitive loxodromic or hyperbolic element in $\Gamma$, or a power of a prime number $p = 2$ or $p \equiv 1 \pmod 4$.
-From this standpoint, there exists a profound connection underneath the surface between spectral parameters $t_{j}$ and the length spectrum in $\mathfrak{h}^{3}$.
+Theorem~\ref{Laaksonen-analogue} can be interpreted as a three-dimensional counterpart of the work of Fujii~\cite{Fujii1984} and Laaksonen~\cite[Appendix]{PetridisRisager2017}\footnote{An astute reader might ask which result gives asymptotic formul{\ae} of better quality.
+The work of Fujii~\cite{Fujii1984} entirely covers the work of Laaksonen~\cite{PetridisRisager2017} since both the sine and cosine kernels are handled in the former.} and reinforces the adequacy of the expected bound~$E_{\Gamma}(X) = O_{\epsilon}(X^{3/2+\epsilon})$.
+The first term in the identity~\eqref{Fujii-analogue} stems from the main term in the Weyl law.
+Theorem~\ref{Laaksonen-analogue} implies that $S(T, X)$ may be used as an indirect way of detecting pseudoprimes.
+Furthermore, the spectral exponential sum attains to a \textit{peak} of order $T$ when $X$ is a power of a norm of a primitive hyperbolic or loxodromic element in $\Gamma$, or a power of a prime~number $p \equiv 1 \tpmod 4$.
+Therefore, there exists a hidden connection between the spectral parameters $t_{j}$ and the length spectrum in $\mathfrak{h}^{3}$.